-Benign-The least aggressive of the tumor is benign tumor.
+Benign-The least aggressive of the tumor is a benign tumor.
 They originate from cells within or surrounding the brain, do not contain cancer cells, grow slowly, and typically have clear borders.

-Some of the tests performed to first diagnose the tumor and later used to monitor progress- to see, if the tumor has disappeared, is striking, remains the same or has changed in the same way.
+Some of the tests performed to first diagnose the tumor and later used to monitor progress- to see if the tumor has disappeared, is striking, remains the same, or has changed in the same way.

-The doctors, nurses, and other professionals give these tests can provide an answer, information, reassurance to help one feel more at ease.
+The doctors, nurses, and other professionals who give these tests can provide an answer, information, reassurance to help one feel more at ease.

 The most common symptoms of a brain tumor include

 • Balance and walking problems

 A brain tumor is classified as grade 1, grade 2, grade 3, and grade 4 type of tumor.